 - All On Four: this procedure uses as few as four dental implants to secure a hybrid denture and provide a stable restoration when all of the top or bottom teeth are missing.
-Dr. Petkevis recommends the All On Four option for patients struggling with a poor fitting denture or have to have an entire arch of teeth removed.
+Dr. Petkevis recommends the All On Four option for patients struggling with a poor-fitting denture or has to have an entire arch of teeth removed.
 Your implant secured denture will offer many benefits for lasting oral health and daily quality of life.

 Dental Implant FAQs

 Patients are often amazed at how comfortable they were during and after their treatment.
 The actual dental implant procedure is no more painful than having a tooth pulled.
 You are likely to experience some tenderness and swelling immediately following the procedure, but these symptoms should subside within 2 to 3 days of treatment.

 How much do Dental Implants cost?

 The cost of dental implants is a concern for many patients.
 When considering the dental implant procedure, it is important to look at the long term benefits that dental implants provide.
 Dental implants are less likely to need repairs and maintenance in the future.
 Compared to dentures, dental implants offer significantly better results in terms of quality of life, something that is hard to put a dollar figure on.

 We offer flexible payment options including interest-free financing to help you pay for your procedure.